Janamou/android-testing-codelab/01-uiautomator/README.md

 ### Step 5 - Calculator App test

-Let's write our test for the calculator app.
-Create a @Test annotated method:
+Let's write our test for the Calculator app.
+Create a `@Test` annotated method:

 ```java
 @Test